 Library, Archives, & Essays

-Bennington Museum’s library is the region’s most comprehensive resource on the history of Vermont and genealogy of New England and Vermont families.
-The library’s collection has particular emphasis on documents not found online including books, vital records, newspapers, and other primary sources.
+The library collection which is managed by the Bennington Historical Society is the region’s most comprehensive resource on the history of Vermont and genealogy of New England and Vermont families.
+It includes resources not found online such as rare books, family history files, maps, newspapers, and archival resources in the Museum’s collection.

 In addition to the resources directly affiliated with the museum’s library, many scholarly essays have been written by staff members either individually or in conjunction with others.
 These have appeared in journals and magazines and many are available to you here.